salex-org/esp32-config-library/lib/esp32_config_lib/README.md

 An easy to use and extensible library for managing preferences.

-## WARNING: This library is currently under development and not yet functional
+## WARNING: This library is currently under development
-A first functional version (1.0.0 )will be published until the end of January 2023.
+The CLI is not finished yet but the web server can be used to configure value via wifi.
+**It is recommended to start the web server with an individual password!**